-In the course of an interview, head of the Department of Foreigners of the Provincial Mazovian Office, which processes the bulk of residence legalization applications, covered the initiatives aiming at informing migrants of their rights and methods of consultations with migrants' NGOs.
-As part of the "Centre of Information for Foreigners" project, financed by the European Fund for Integration of Third Country Nationals, the Office tackled some of the problems identified in the course of an independent evaluation, carried out by the Institute of Public Affairs in 2009.
+Mazowieckie Province Office, which processes the bulk of residence legalization applications, discussed initiatives aimed at informing migrants of their rights and methods of consultations with migrants' NGOs.
+As part of the "Information Centre" project, financed by the European Fund for Integration of Third Country Nationals, the Office tackled some of the problems identified in the course of an independent evaluation, carried out by the Institute of Public Affairs in 2009.
 A helpdesk was established with boards containing information on procedures in most common languages (starting with Ukrainian and Vietnamese).
-A series of trainings was run during which the Office staff improved their client service skills and was made aware of multicultural issues.
+A series of trainings was run during which the Office staff improved their client service skills and were made aware of multicultural issues.

-In collaboration with NGOs specialized in assistance towards migrants, the Office launched further initiatives:
+In collaboration with NGOs specializing in assistance to migrants, the Office launched further initiatives:

-■ information hotline and website (Polish Migration Forum),

-■ Information Centre for Foreigners (Association for Legal Intervention)29
+- information hotline and website (Polish Migration Forum), - Information Centre for Foreigners (Association for Legal Intervention)36

-The Department of Foreigners' unique initiative for reaching out to migrants and identifying their concerns is the Foreigners' Forum, set up on 12 March 2008 as one of the platforms for the cooperation of regional state administration with the civil society.
-In the words of the Head of the Department, the Foreigners' Forum represented a response to the criticisms from the non-governmental side and was initially a tool to improve the system of service for legalizing foreigners' residence and sharing opinions and undertaking joint actions to deal with their concerns.
-The cooperation within the Forum led to "breaking the ice" between the two sides, which culminated in the decision to subject the residence procedure and practices to evaluation by the non-governmental team.30
+The Department of Foreigners' unique initiative for reaching out to migrants and identifying their concerns - the Foreigners' Forum - was set up on 12 March 2008 as one of the platforms for the cooperation of the regional state administration with civil society organisations.
+In the words of the Head of the Department, the Foreigners' Forum represented a response to criticisms from the non-governmental side and was initially a tool to improve the system of service for legalizing foreigners' residence and sharing opinions and undertaking joint actions to deal with their concerns.
+Cooperation within the Forum led to "breaking the ice" between the two sides, which culminated in the decision to subject the residence procedure and practices to evaluation by a the non-governmental team.37

 1.3.
-Political parties
+POLITICAL PARTIES

-Electoral programmes of major political parties are silent on issues of immigration.
-The Civic Platform's programme for 2007 parliamentary elections proposes instead to offer incentives for return of Polish migrants who have left the country for other EU Member States in large numbers since 2004.31 In an interview with a representative of the junior member of the governing coalition, it was established that the Polish Peasant Party shares this view, focusing on opportunities for return of Polish emigrants rather than viewing immigrants as a solution to the country's economic needs.
+The electoral programmes of the major political parties are silent on issues of immigration.
+The Civic Platform's programme for the 2007 parliamentary elections proposed instead to offer incentives for the return of Polish migrants who had left the country for other EU Member States in large numbers since 2004.38 In an interview with a representative of a junior member of the governing coalition, it was established that the Polish People's Party shares this view, focusing on opportunities for the return of Polish emigrants rather than viewing immigrants as a solution to the country's economic needs.